Pantothenic acid and biotin

 - Age 14 to 18 years: 25* mcg/day

 - 19 and older: 30* mcg/day (including women who are pregnant)

 The best way to get the daily requirement of essential vitamins is to eat a balanced diet that contains a variety of foods.

-Specific recommendations depend on age, gender, and other factors (such as pregnancy).
+Specific recommendations depend on age, sex, and other factors (such as pregnancy).
 Women who are pregnant or breastfeeding need higher amounts.
 Ask your health care provider which amount is best for you.

 Mason JB.
 Vitamins, trace minerals, and other micronutrients.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 218.

 Salwen MJ.
 Vitamins and trace elements.
 In: McPherson RA, Pincus MR, eds.
 Henry's Clinical Diagnosis and Management by Laboratory Methods.
 23rd ed.
 St Louis, MO: Elsevier; 2017:chap 26.